Weather forecasting for Operation Overlord: Monday 5 June

 Eisenhower wrote of "wind of almost hurricane proportions shaking and shuddering his Sharpener camp (and) it seemed impossible that in such conditions there was any reason for even discussing the situation."
 At four in the morning the final go/no go conference was held.
 Stagg told them "Some good news.
-Gentleman, no substantial change has taken place since last time, but as I see it, the little has changed is in the direction of optimism … as the predicted good weather should last until tomorrow, with good visibility and winds not more than Force 4."
-Ramsay noted ‘this time the prophets came in smiling, and Hogben mused "I was scared of getting it wrong … we knew we were making history".
+Gentlemen, no substantial change has taken place since last time, but as I see it, the little has changed is in the direction of optimism ... as the predicted good weather should last until tomorrow, with good visibility and winds not more than Force 4."
+Ramsay noted 'this time the prophets came in smiling, and Hogben mused "I was scared of getting it wrong ... we knew we were making history".

 Eisenhower's three commanders Ramsay, Leigh-Mallory and Montgomery all advised "Go".
 Montgomery and Major General Walter Bedell Smith, Eisenhower's chief of staff, were eager to launch the invasion.
 Admiral Bertram Ramsay was prepared to commit his ships, while Air Chief Marshal Trafford Leigh-Mallory expressed concern that the conditions would be unfavourable for Allied aircraft.
-After much discussion and considering in silence for some minutes; at 4:15 am Eisenhower said "OK, We’ll go".
-The room filled with cheering and Stagg thinks they "look like new men.
+After much discussion and considering in silence for some minutes; at 4:15 am Eisenhower said "OK, We'll go".The room filled with cheering and Stagg thinks they "look like new men.
 It was a marvel to behold."
 After a few questions to Stagg they dispersed, and Stagg headed for his tent in the Southwick House grounds to get some sleep.

 At mid-day Eisenhower was playing a game of draughts in his trailer with his aide Harry Butcher; he was losing, but at 12:30 pm he managed a draw, which he saw as a good omen.
 Eisenhower and Admiral Creasy went to Stagg's office at 4:00 pm; concerned that the sky is still cloudy and the wind is still up.
-Stagg says reassuringly "they are coming along, sir; there’ll be good breaks in the cloud by dark tonight and reduced winds."
+Stagg says reassuringly "they are coming along, sir; there'll be good breaks in the cloud by dark tonight and reduced winds."
 He showed Eisenhower the latest weather chart, and Eisenhower puts his hand on his shoulder and says "Good, Stagg: keep it up a little longer".
 At 9:00 pm (21:00) Stagg is relieved to see breaks in the cloud overhead; his prediction seems to be coming true.
 At 9am he confirms the 4:15am forecast to Bull.